Privacy Policy

 Storage Duration

-It is our general criterion that we only store personal data for as long as it is absolutely necessary for the provision of our services and products.
-This means that we delete personal data as soon as the reason for data processing no longer exists.
+The fact that we only store personal data for as long as is absolutely necessary for the provision of our services and products is a general criterion for us.
+This means that we delete personal data as soon as the reason for the data processing no longer exists.
 In some cases, we are legally obliged to store certain data even after the original purpose has ceased to exist, for example for accounting purposes.

-If you wish to have your data deleted or revoke your consent to data processing, the data will be deleted as quickly as possible and insofar as there is no obligation to store it.
+Should you wish for your data to be deleted or revoke your consent to data processing, the data will be deleted as quickly as possible, provided there is no obligation to store it.

-We will inform you about the specific duration of the respective data processing further below, if we have additional information about it.
+We will inform you about the specific duration of the respective data processing below, provided we have further information on this.

-According to Articles 13 and 14 of the GDPR, we inform you about the following rights to which you are entitled to ensure fair and transparent data processing:
+In accordance with Articles 13 and 14 of the GDPR, we inform you about the following rights to which you are entitled so that fair and transparent data processing takes place:

-• According to Article 15 of the GDPR, you have the right to information about whether we are processing data about you.
-If this is the case, you have the right to receive a copy of the data and to be informed about the following:
+• According to Article 15 of the GDPR, you have a right of access as to whether we process data from you.
+If this is the case, you have the right to receive a copy of the data and to learn the following information:

-• the categories, i.e., the types of data that are processed;
+• the categories, i.e., the types of data being processed;

 • how long the data will be stored;

-• the existence of the right to rectification, deletion or restriction of processing and the right to object to processing;
+• the existence of the right to rectification, erasure, or restriction of processing and the right to object to processing;

 • the origin of the data if we did not collect it from you;